 The Cielo Breez line of smart AC controllers gives unparalleled user experience and comfort.
 Let us see some of the main functions of Cielo smart controllers.

 The flagship Comfy Mode uses intelligent humidity- and temperature-based triggers to control the room environment.
-You can set up the Cielo Breez device to maintain a specific temperature or humidity range, and the smart controller will command your ductless heat pump accordingly.
+You can set up the Cielo Breez device to maintain a specific temperature or humidity range, and the smart controller will command your ductless heat pump system accordingly.
 In-built temperature and humidity sensors in the device help it to keep the room environment as required.
-You can easily go to sleep or keep pets at homes without worrying about the temperature or humidity.
+You can easily go to sleep or keep pets at home without worrying about the temperature or humidity.